 Pop-Up Opera in Schools

-With accessible programming for grades K-12, OperaDelaware will introduce Delaware’s youth to the fun, creativity, and power of live opera singers.
+With accessible programming for grades K-12, OperaDelaware introduces Delaware’s youth to the fun, creativity, and power of live opera singers.
 We can perform in your theater, auditorium, or outside.
 The Pop-Up Opera truck allows us to set up our portable stage in your parking lot or football field for a fantastic outdoor performance that allows us to reach the maximum number of students in a safe environment.
 Help us create “Opera for All” by making the arts accessible and fun in our community.

 Education Programs